bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 on that literal I add an `initialState` function.

 In this yome widget there will be **one** state map/object.
 This will be the central source of truth.
-The view of the state widget will be a **function** of this data.
+The visualization of the state widget will be a **function** of this data.

 Yomes come in three sizes: 6, 7 or 8 sides.
 Thus, the view from above